resonate/resonate-embeddings-cookbook/README.md

 # Embeddings Cookbook

 This repository contains code examples for running machine learning models using Resonate Embeddings as features.
-It includes examples for training models with LightGBM and scikit-learn.
+It includes examples for training models with optuna and scikit-learn.

 ## Getting Started